Izabela88/brainstorm-quiz/README.md

 The goal of the Brainstorm Quiz is to become the Brainstorm Champion.
 To achieve this, the player must answer all questions.
 The player can choose between two difficulty levels: Normal and Expert.

-After completing the game on Normal level, the player receives the title "THE GREATEST CHAMPION IN THE EARTH!".
+After completing the game on a Normal level, the player receives the title "THE GREATEST CHAMPION IN THE EARTH!".
-After completing the game on Expert level, the player receives the title "THE GREATEST CHAMPION IN THE WHOLE GALAXY".
+After completing the game on an Expert-level, the player receives the title "THE GREATEST CHAMPION IN THE WHOLE GALAXY".

-The player score are recorded on the score board, so the player has the opportunity to check his score.
+The player scores are recorded on the scoreboard, so the player has the opportunity to check his score.
 Only the top 10 scores count.
-In order for a player to be on the scoreboard, not only the score counts, but also the total playing time.
+The ten best game results hit the scoreboard.

 <h2 align="center"><img src="https://github.com/Izabela88/brainstorm-quiz/blob/main/media/main-menu.jpg"></h2>